zemn-me/monorepo/docs/flatten.md

 extra_rustc_flags(<a href="#extra_rustc_flags-name">name</a>)
 </pre>

 Add additional rustc_flags from the command line with `--@rules_rust//:extra_rustc_flags`.
 This flag should only be used for flags that need to be applied across the entire build.
 For options that apply to individual crates, use the rustc_flags attribute on the individual crate's rule instead.
-NOTE: These flags are currently excluded from the exec configuration (proc-macros, cargo_build_script, etc).
+NOTE: These flags not applied to the exec configuration (proc-macros, cargo_build_script, etc); use `--@rules_rust//:extra_exec_rustc_flags` to apply flags to the exec configuration.

 **ATTRIBUTES**